jeskesen/i2c_imu/README.md

 	sudo apt-get install libqt4-dev

 This will install the libraries and utilities that Qt needs.
+If compass ellipsoid fitting is desired, also install Octave:

+	sudo apt-get install liboctave-dev

 Then, go to the RTIMULibDemo directory and enter: